 The Car Connection Hyundai Ioniq Overview

-The Hyundai Ioniq breaks new ground among green cars by offering three different powertrains in a dedicated compact hatchback body that's intended to look relatively normal, rather than grabbing attention.
+The Hyundai Ioniq breaks new ground among green cars by offering three different powertrains in a dedicated compact hatchback body that's intended to look relatively normal.
 The Ioniq was launched as a hybrid and a battery-electric model for 2017.
 The third and final version, a plug-in hybrid, was made available for the 2018 model year.

 The hybrid Ioniq competes with the Toyota Prius, and Hyundai has managed to beat that car's EPA ratings for fuel economy.
 Other competitors include the Ford C-Max tall hatchback and hybrid versions of several mid-size sedans, including the Hyundai Sonata, as well as the Chevrolet Malibu, Ford Fusion, Kia Optima, and Toyota Camry.

 MORE: Read our 2019 Hyundai Ioniq review

 The battery-electric Ioniq has several differences from the other two.
 Its grille is replaced by a blanking panel that gives it visual distinction.
 Inside, conventional shift and parking-brake levers on the tunnel are replaced with a set of buttons and a controller for the interactive vehicle-information display.
 The 28-kwh battery pack is sited under the rear seat, between the rear wheels, and under the load bay.
-The Ioniq Electric is expected to achieve a range rating of approximately 110 miles, and it's driven by an 88-kw (120-hp) electric motor.
+The Ioniq Electric is rated for more than 120 miles of range, and it's driven by an 88-kw (120-hp) electric motor.
 The regenerative braking system on all versions is Hyundai's third-generation system, said to offer better a blending of friction and regenerative brake force as the car slows.

 In terms of safety, the Ioniq has seven airbags, and includes as standard or optional equipment a long list of the latest active-safety systems, including blind-spot monitors with rear cross-traffic alert, lane-departure warning, adaptive cruise control, and automatic emergency braking with pedestrian detection.